Astro Boy (film): Marketing

-Summit Entertainment collaborated with McDonald's to produce marketing tie-ins for Astro Boy.
+Summit collaborated with McDonald's to produce marketing tie-ins for Astro Boy.
 Beginning in May 2009 and continuing through September 2009, IDW Publishing published a "prequel" and comic book adaptation of the film as both mini-series and in graphic novel format to coincide with the North American release of the film in October 2009.
 A model of a motionless Astro Boy waiting to be powered up was set up at Peak Tower, Hong Kong, outside Madame Tussauds Hong Kong in September 2009.
 A panel of the film was held at San Diego Comic-Con on July 23, 2009.

-Prior to the film's release, Francis Kao stepped down as Imagi's chairman and CEO due in part to his disapproval of the marketing budget allotted for the film, adding that "I knew the movie would be bad and decided to leave the moment I saw the poster.
+Before the film's release, Francis Kao stepped down as Imagi's chairman and CEO due in part to his disapproval of the marketing budget allotted for the film, adding that "I knew the movie would be bad and decided to leave the moment I saw the poster.
 It was just Astro Boy flying in the sky.
 It didn't tell a story; it had no feeling."

 Release

 Box office

-The film was a box office bomb in the U.S., opening at No. 6, grossing $6.7 million, losing out to the similarly retro Where the Wild Things Are (2009).
+The film was a box office bomb in the U.S., opening at No. 6, grossing $6.7 million, losing out to Zombieland (2009).
 It remained in the Top 10 for three weeks.
 When it closed in January 2010, it had a total gross of $20 million.
-Due to these factors, Overall, the studio took a loss as the film would only produce a worldwide gross of $44.6 million against a $65 million budget.
+Overall, the film had a worldwide gross of $44.6 million against a $65 million budget.

 The film was also a flop in Japan, appearing at the bottom of the opening week's Top 10 rankings and earning only $328,457.
-Conversely, the film was very successful in China, breaking a box-office record for a CGI animated film.
+Conversely, the film was very successful in China, breaking a box-office record for a CGI-animated film.
 This follows the same pattern as Dragonball Evolution (2009) and Speed Racer (2008), other American-produced films based on Japanese sources that were not big hits in the land of their origin but were very successful in China.